Be Inc.: BeBox and BeOS

 In October 1995, the BeBox personal computer was released by Be, with its distinctive strips of lights along the front that indicate the activity of each PowerPC CPU, and the combined analogue/digital, 37-pin GeekPort.
 Due to its impressive power and showcase of multimedia applications, the BeBox received much attention at launch, especially by fans and enthusiasts of Amiga.
 The company's financial state was not very good after years of development, but in April 1996 managed to secure funding from "several leading Silicon Valley venture capital firms".

 Toward the end of 1996, Apple Computer was still looking for a replacement to Copland in their operating system strategy.
-Amidst rumours of Apple's interest in purchasing BeOS, Be wanted to increase their user base, to try to convince software developers to write software for the operating system.
+Amidst rumours of Apple's interest in purchasing BeOS, Be wanted to increase its user base, to try to convince software developers to write software for the operating system.
 Be courted Macintosh clone vendors to ship BeOS with their hardware, and Power Computing became a licensee in November 1996.
 Eventually, the two final options for Apple were BeOS and NeXTSTEP – NeXT was chosen and acquired due to the persuasive influence of Steve Jobs and the incomplete state of the BeOS product, criticized at the time for lacking such features as printing capability.
 It was rumoured that the deal fell apart because of money, with Be Inc allegedly wanting US$500M and a high-level post in the company, when the NeXT deal closed at US$400M.
 The rumours were dismissed by Gassée.